What We Know So Far About The Austin Bombings Suspect

-A man who authorities said was responsible for the series of bombings that have terrorized the city of Austin, TX died early Wednesday.
-The suspect, identified as 23-year-old Mark Anthony Conditt, detonated an explosive device inside his vehicle as police officers closed in on him.
+A man who authorities said was responsible for the series of bombings that have terrorised the city of Austin, TX died early Wednesday.
+The suspect, identified by several news outlets as Mark Anthony Conditt, detonated an explosive device inside his vehicle as police officers closed in on him.
+(Authorities have described him so far as a 24-year-old white man.)

 Austin Police Chief Brian Manley told reporters at an early-morning press conference that authorities are still investigating whether the man had any accomplices.
 He also cautioned that the suspect might have planted other explosives that have not yet detonated.